jastrand/project-globe-trotter/README.md

 - Loading state for a better user experience if the API responses are slow.

 - To be completely honest, I would either change API for the currency or paying for a plan with fixer.io because the free version only allows traffic over HTTP.
 I really wanted to deploy this project and send you a live version of it - However, Netlify which is the service I have been using a lot only serves content over HTTPS.
-I managed to have the site deployed, however one of the main features "Currency Converter" is not working as it’s logic is based on the fetch from an HTTP API. (https://youthful-roentgen-968461.netlify.app/) - I noticed this way too late in the process.
+I managed to have the site deployed, however one of the main features "Currency Converter" is not working as it’s logic is based on the fetch from an HTTP API.
+This is probably something I should have noticed much earlier in the process.
+You can view everything else apart from that feature here: https://youthful-roentgen-968461.netlify.app/

 ## The requirements
 Create a simple web interface using React which allows users to: